AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

    ![image](assets/kickstart/demo-register2.png)

-1. Wait for the device to send its registration code and simultaneously, check the **Registration Code** from your Chrome device.
+1. Wait for the device to send its registration code and simultaneously check the **Registration Code** from your Chrome device.
    ![image](assets/kickstart/demo-register3.png)

 1. If the **Registration Code** is the same on both machines, tap/click **Validate** in AEM.